crantok/formtree/README.md

 # Package formtree

-Package formtree derives a tree of form values from an http.Request.PostForm.
-The tree has the kind of structure that json.Unmarshal builds when unmarhsalling to a map[string]interface{}.
-The leaf nodes of the tree all have type []string and are the values taken from the PostForm.
+Package formtree creates a tree of form values from a url.Values or any other type derived from map[string][]string .
+(One use of the url.Values type is http.Request.PostForm).
+The created tree has the kind of structure that json.Unmarshal builds when unmarhsalling to an empty interface.
+The leaf nodes of the tree all have type []string and are the values taken from the original map.

 ## Why?